 Winter packing list for Israel (December to February)

 Winter in Israel starts around December and ends in February.
-Usually, the temperature during the day is about 10 degrees Celcius (50 degrees Fahrenheit).
+Usually, the temperature during the day is about 10 degrees Celsius (50 degrees Fahrenheit).
 Still, there are some very cold days, with the temperature reaching around zero degrees.
-Sometimes it even snows in Jerusalem and the Golan Heights.
+Sometimes, it even snows in Jerusalem and the Golan Heights.
 During the evening, the temperature can get very chilly, especially in Jerusalem.
 Compared to other places around the globe, it might not be so cold, but I still recommend bringing warm clothes.
 It’s best to come with layers.

 Here are some recommended items for the Israeli wintertime: